ppapasaikas/SANJUAN/README.txt

 Directory perllib contains the two Perl modules Text and Statistics which are used by SANJUAN.

-Make the main script sanjuan.pl in the bin directory executable with
+If necessary make the sanjuan.pl in the bin directory executable with

-> chmod 770 sanjuan.pl
+> chmod 700 sanjuan.pl

 Now you can call sanjuan through its full path.